mszylkowski/reactionsbackend/README.md

 Open [localhost:3000](http://localhost:3000)

-The root will contain a list of all the current reactionIds and votes for each option.
-Also there is a button to fake votes to start with a random amount of votes on each option of an initialized reactionId.
+The root will contain a list of all the current interactionIds and votes for each option.
+Also there is a button to fake votes to start with a random amount of votes on each option of an initialized interactionId.
 This will reset the *real* votes and add fake clientIds to each option randomly.